spkkarri/iMentor/README.md

-## The Ultimate Agentic AI Research Assistant for Engineering Education: A Comprehensive Project Guide
+## The Agentic AI Research Assistant for Engineering Education: A Comprehensive Project Guide

 This document provides an exhaustive, step-by-step guide for conceptualizing, designing, developing, and deploying a cutting-edge agentic AI research assistant tailored for engineering students in higher education.